 If you’re trying to build muscle, you should eat about 1.6-2.2g of protein per kg of body weight.
 Generally, you should aim to increase your calorie intake by 250-500 calories more than your average pre muscle building diet.

 Legumes are an excellent source of protein.
 Lentils, peas, soybeans, nuts, vegetables (broccoli, kale and cress), rice, oats, as well as wholegrain foods and seitan, these foods contain gluten protein.
 To cover your daily protein needs from plant based sources, a diverse diet and colourful combinations are essential.
-You’ll find a huge amount of delicious vegan recipes on the internet to help get you started.
+You’ll find a huge amount of delicious vegan recipes on the internet or in the Every.
+Magazine.
+How about a Naked Taco recipe or a creamy peanut udon noodle soup?

 Ever heard of biological value?
 No problem, we'll explain it to you: Every protein-containing food (whether vegetable or animal) consists of a certain composition of amino acids, the more similar these are to the human body, the higher the "biological value".